Shopify/polaris/src/components/ResourceList/README.md

 ### Resource list with sorting

-Allows merchants to change the way the list is sorted by selecting one of several options from a [Select](/components/forms/select) control.
+Allows the merchant to change the way the list is sorted by selecting one of several options from a [Select](/components/forms/select) control.
 See the [the sorting section of the case study](#study-sorting) for implementation details.

 ```jsx
 class ResourceListExample extends React.Component {